SwiftisLife/LocalWeather/README.md

 * Built in **Swift 2.3** for **Xcode 7.3.1**.

 # API's used in this project:
-* Uses a weather API designated for Atlanta, GA 🍑 (http://openweathermap.org/api).
+* This application uses a weather API designated for Atlanta, GA 🍑 (http://openweathermap.org/api).

 # Deploying on Xcode:
 * Use Swift 2.3 if you're using Xcode 8.
 This project was built with Xcode 7.3.1 but may still run on Xcode 8 providing you select Swift 2.3 as your language.
 I have not tested or migrated this project into Swift 3 as yet.